7 myths busted: Urinary incontinence in athletesNovember 12, 2020 | by Adrienne Sim

 The typical training principles apply with respect to specificity of training to address inefficiencies such as fatigue (endurance), capacity (strength), form/strategies used and compensatory patterns.

 It’s NEVER too late!

-At Fortius, we offer pelvic floor physiotherapy to help with conditions such as bladder and bowel control, pre and post-natal care, chronic pelvic pain and more.
+At Fortius, we offer pelvic floor physiotherapy to help people of all ages with bladder and bowel control, pregnancy and postpartum care, pelvic pain and more.

 Visit our website to learn more, or to book your first appointment!

 - Bo, K. 2020.
 Physiotherapy management of urinary incontinence in females.
 Journal of Physiotherapy.
 66, 147-154.

 - Bo, K., Bratland-Sanda, S., Sundgot-Borgen, J. 2011.
 Urinary incontinence among fitness instructors including yoga and Pilates instructors.
 Neurourology Urodyn.
 30, 370-373.

 - Carvalhais, A. Natal, J., Bo, K. 2018.
 Performing high-level sport is strongly associated with urinary incontinence in elite athletes: a comparative study of 372 elite female athletes and 372 controls.
 Br J Sports Med.
 52, 1586-1590.